 During the semester of your second degree course, submit the official application to the program.
 Don't delay!
 We have fall, spring, and summer admission cycles.

-If you submit a complete application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to take to earn the degree.
+If you submit a complete and timely application—which includes the two required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to take to earn the degree.

-Please note a complete application includes a passing score on our online test of critical reading and writing skills or completion of the program elective, EXPO 34 Business Rhetoric with a grade of B or higher.
+Please note a complete application requires a passing score on our online test of critical reading and writing skills or completion of the program elective, EXPO 34 Business Rhetoric with a grade of B or higher.
+Tip: Take the test right away, in your first semester at Harvard.

 For more details about eligibility and the application process, visit Admissions.